apache/flink/docs/content.zh/docs/dev/table/sql/queries/window-tvf.md

 ### SESSION

-The session windows groups elements by sessions of activity.
+The session windows group elements by sessions of activity.
 Session windows do not overlap and do not have a fixed start and end time, in contrast to `TUMBLE` windows and `HOP` windows.
 Instead a session window closes when it does not receive elements for a certain period of time, i.e., when a gap of inactivity occurred.

 The `SESSION` function specifies session gap which defines how long the period of inactivity is.
 When this period expires, the current session closes and subsequent elements are assigned to a new session window.

 {{< img src="/fig/session-windows.svg" alt="Session Windows" width="70%">}}

-The `SESSION` functions assigns windows based on a [time attribute]({{< ref "docs/dev/table/concepts/time_attributes" >}}) column.
+The `SESSION` functions assign windows based on a [time attribute]({{< ref "docs/dev/table/concepts/time_attributes" >}}) column.
 The return value of `SESSION` is a new relation that includes all columns of original relation as well as additional 3 columns named "window_start", "window_end", "window_time" to indicate the assigned window.
 The original time attribute "timecol" will be a regular timestamp column after window TVF.

 `SESSION` takes three required parameters.